aristanetworks/metron/metron-sensors/fastcapa/README.md

 #### Enable Transparent Huge Pages

-The probe performs its own memory management by leveraging transparent huge pages.
+Fastcapa performs its own memory management by leveraging transparent huge pages.
 In Linux, Transparent Huge Pages (THP) can be enabled either dynamically or on boot.
 It is recommended that these be allocated on boot to increase the chance that a larger, physically contiguous chunk of memory can be allocated.

 The size of THPs that are supported will vary based on your CPU.
 These typically include 2 MB and 1 GB THPs.
 For better performance, allocate 1 GB THPs if supported by your CPU.